Marshall Fish is a remote trivia writer for Hasbro, Screenlife Games, and other pop culture websites.

 4. “You Better You Bet" by The Who

 From the 1981 "Face Dances" album came this energetic track, shot in black and white.
 Kenney Jones takes over for the late Keith Moon on drums, and John “Rabbit” Bundrick contributes piano to the song.
-"You Better You Bet" reached number 18 on the U.S. Billboard singles chart and number 9 on the UK Top 40.
+"You Better You Bet" reached No. 18 on the U.S. Billboard singles chart and No. 9 on the UK Top 40.

 6. "We Don't Talk Anymore" by Cliff Richard